 The Sandra C. Goldsby Library is located in the Donald W. Reynolds Center on the South Campus.
 The library functions as a study and research center for the college.
-Currently, the library houses a collection of more than 23,100 books, 2,491 videos & DVDs, and 805 audio CDs and cassettes (including books on tape and multimedia kits).
-The library's collection includes a core collection of contemporary and classic novels for recreational reading, as well as picture books and juvenile novels used by the education courses.
+Currently, the library houses a collection of more than 23,800 books, 500 DVDs, and 400 CD audiobooks.
+The library offers OverDrive, offering a collection of more than 5000 e-books and e-audiobooks.
+The library's collection includes materials for all age groups with a variety of mediums and genres.